GStreamer/gstreamer/markdown/design/decodebin.md

-In an auto-plugging context this is not so straight-forward though, because elements are plugged incrementally and not before the previous element has processes some data and decided what it will output exactly (unless the template caps are completely fixed, then it can continue right away, this is not always the case here though, see below).
+In an auto-plugging context this is not so straight-forward though, because elements are plugged incrementally and not before the previous element has processed some data and decided what it will output exactly (unless the template caps are completely fixed, then it can continue right away, this is not always the case here though, see below).
 A parser will thus have to decide on *some* output format so auto-plugging